-If you decide to rent a car while travelling in the US you’ll have to be a little more diligent to make sure that you’re covered.
-In most cases your Canadian insurance will cover you for normal liability issues.
+If you decide to rent a car while traveling in the US you’ll have to be a little more diligent to make sure that you’re covered.
+In most cases, your Canadian insurance will cover you for normal liability issues.
 It may not cover you for comprehensive collision and you don’t want to be on the hook for replacing the rental car.
 Always make sure to check with your insurance company on what type of coverage you have for your rental car.
 If you need to don’t hesitate to talk to the rental car company about getting extended coverage to protect yourself.

 You’re Covered in the US